Kīnaʻu: Life

 Her father was King Kamehameha I and her mother was Kalākua Kaheiheimālie.
 She was born probably in 1805 on the island of Oʻahu at Waikiki.
 She was given in hānai to her stepmother Peleuli and her second husband Kawelookalani, her father's half-brother.
 Peleuli named her Kīnaʻu after her son Kahōʻanokū Kīnaʻu (her half-brother) and took her back to the island of Hawaiʻi after Kamehameha moved his capital back to Kailua-Kona.

 Kīnaʻu was first married to her half-brother Liholiho (1797–1824) who ascended in 1819 as King Kamehameha II.
-In 1824, at around 19 years of age, she became Dowager Queen when Kamehameha II died in London with his favorite wife (her sister) Queen Kamāmalu.
+In 1824, at around 19 years of age, she became Dowager Queen when Kamehameha II died in London with his favorite wife, Queen Kamāmalu, who was also their sister.

 Her second husband was Kahalaiʻa Luanuʻu, a grandson of Kamehameha I. She had a son who perished along with his father in the whooping cough epidemic of 1826.

-Her third husband was Mataio Kekūanāoʻa (1791–1868), from 1827.
+Her third husband was Mataio Kekūanaōʻa (1791–1868), from 1827.
 Queen Kaʻahumanu was furious over their union because of his inferior rank and her wish that she married Kamehameha III in accordance with their father's wish that his children by Keōpūolani would continue his line with his children by Kaheiheimālie.

-Kekūanāoa was governor of Oʻahu (1834–1868).
+Kekūanaōʻa was governor of Oʻahu (1834–1868).

-To him she bore four sons: David Kamehameha (1828–1835), Moses Kekūāiwa (1829–1848), Lot Kapuāiwa (1830–1873), and Alexander Liholiho (1830–1873), and one daughter Victoria Kamāmalu (1838–1866).
+To him she bore four sons: David Kamehameha (1828–1835), Moses Kekūāiwa (1829–1848), Lot Kapuāiwa (1830–1872), and Alexander Liholiho (1834–1863), and one daughter Victoria Kamāmalu (1838–1866).

 She became the Kuhina Nui (an office somewhat like prime minister or co-regent) styled as Kaʻahumanu II June 5, 1832, when Queen Kaʻahumanu died.
 She acted as the regent for her brother Kauikeaouli when he became King Kamehameha III, from June 5, 1832, to March 15, 1833.
 She ruled with him until her death.
 She was responsible for enforcing Hawaiʻi's first penal code, proclaimed by the king in 1835.
 She adopted Protestant Christianity like many of the chiefs and chiefesses.
 She persecuted many of the Catholic missionaries and tried to expel the French Jesuit priests, which would later lead into diplomatic troubles with France.